AndrewMC1994/Three-Ideas/three-ideas.md

 ### How might it be built?

 The project will definitely be a mobile application.
 I think I would build it using using Unity with some HTML, CSS and JavaScript mixed in with the models being created in Illustrator.
-These could then be imported into Unity which would be the biggest challenge as ive never used it before but I really want to challenge myself, so I intend to follow the various tutorials that are online.
+These could then be imported into Unity which would be the biggest challenge as ive never used it before but I really want to challenge myself, so I intend to follow the various tutorials that are online, like this [one](https://hackernoon.com/how-to-make-a-vr-app-with-zero-experience-927438e2dede).
 Even if I wasn't unable to create the application I would create a video in After Effects showcasing how it would work.

 ### Who’s it for?